PiyushN17/portfolio-website/README.md

-we can even show the contribution graph there using the required api Keep it a single page add smooth navigation to specific blocks
+we can even show the contribution graph there using the required api Keep it a single page add smooth navigation to specific blocks added apis to call projects from my github